tesselo/pixels/docs/index.md

 #### Configuration
 In more detail, the configuration contains the following elements:

-  - `geom` a GeoJSON feature with a polygon geometry.
+  - `geom` a GeoJSON-like feature with a polygon geometry.
 The bouding box of this geometry will be used as image location.
-The input can be in any projection but web mercator (EPSG:3557) is recommended.
+The input feature requires a Coordinate Reference System (CRS) to be specified in the `crs` attribute.
+The structure is required to be `EPSG:X`, where `X` is a valid EPSG identifier (see example below).
+The CRS should eithr ebe a projected coordinate system or in WGS84 (`EPSG:4326`).
+  - `scale` The pixel resolution of the output rasters.
+The scale needs to be in the units of the CRS of the input geometry.
+Defaults to 10.
   - `end` End date for querying images, as string.
   - `start` Start date for querying images, as string.
   - `platform` The satellite platform to use.
 Currently only `Sentinel-2` is implemented.